Winners

 Winners of 2025 Award

-The seven winning towns, cities and regions stand out in a strong field of shortlisted candidates for their contribution to a more equal and inclusive Europe.
+The nine winning towns, cities and regions stand out in a strong field of shortlisted candidates for their contribution to a more equal and inclusive Europe.
 They have demonstrated creativity and commitment in implementing a breadth of initiatives to advance outcomes of equal inclusion for people across the diversity of age, racial or ethnic origin, religion or belief, sex, disability, and LGBTIQ, and underpinning these with effective strategies, institutional structures and organisational systems.

 Learn more about their journey and their story below.